anoma/anoma/tech-specs/src/explore/design/dkg.md

  - `PartitionShares`: This is added to the block after the block starting DKG instance by the block proposer.
 It is based off all the `AnnounceStake` transactions that it is including in the block.
-When other validators see this proposed block, they should extra their weight shares and store them in the DKG state machine.
+When other validators see this proposed block, they should extract their weight shares and store them in the DKG state machine.
+Then they should send out `Deal` transactions.
  - `Deal`: These need to be verified.
 The current block proposer checks if enough PVSS instances have been reached to meet the security threshold.
    If so, it adds a `Aggregate` transaction to the block.
 Otherwise, the